-I class hr., 7.5 shop hrs., 7.5 wks., (2 cr) This is the third of three CNC courses which covers CNC programming with the aid of a computer.
+1 class hr., 7.5 shop hrs., 7.5 wks., (2 cr) This is the third of three CNC courses which covers CNC programming with the aid of a computer.
 The student will input part and tool information into the computer that will generate codes to run the CNC machines.
 Circular interpolation, canned cycles, thread codes, and tool library data will be introduced.
 Once the programs are completed, students will machine complex the CNC machining center and CNC lathe parts.

-MTT 217 Introduction to Tool-making
+MTT 217 Introduction to Toolmaking

-I class hr., 7.5 shop hrs., 7.5 wks., (2 cr) This course will introduce the student to the realm of tool making.
+1 class hr., 7.5 shop hrs., 7.5 wks., (2 cr) This course will introduce the student to the realm of tool making.
 While the design of Jigs, Fixtures and Stamping Dies will be studied, the course will focus more on the basic tool making practices and techniques used in their construction.
-Prerequisites: MTT 123, MTT 211, MTT 212 or Faculty approval
+Prerequisites: MTT 123, MTT 211, MTT 212 or Faculty approval l class hr., 7.5 shop hrs., 7.5 wks., (2 cr) This course covers the machinability of metals, carbide identification systems, speeds and feeds for carbide tooling and silver soldering of carbide tooling.
+Metric threading and eccentric turning will be demonstrated by the students.